netsage-project/netsage-pipeline/INSTALL.md

 FLOW STITCHING - IMPORTANT!
-Flow stitching (ie, aggregation) will NOT work properly with more than ONE logstash worker!
+Flow stitching (ie, aggregation) will NOT work properly with more than ONE logstash pipeline worker!
 Be sure to set "pipeline.workers: 1" in /etc/logstash/logstash.yml (default settingss) and/or /etc/logstash/pipelines.yml (settings take precedence).
 When running logstash on the command line, use "-w 1".

 See the comments in 04-stitching.conf to learn more about how complete flows are defined.